CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * The property rights of all components of the infrastructure ** Organizational regulations / processes (see, for example, module ORP.1 Organization) **

 * Non-Disclosure Agreements must be contractually agreed.
-This should already be taken into account during the contract design phase itself, as security requirements of the outsourcing customer may allow conclusions to be drawn about existing security systems.
+This should already be taken into account during the contract design phase itself, since security requirements of the outsourcing customer may allow conclusions to be drawn about existing security systems.
 * Definition of communication channels and contact persons
 * Definition of processes, work processes and responsibilities
 * Integration of the service into the value added process of the outsourcing customer